Categorical Koszul duality: Koszul duality for categories

 Conditions (2) and (3) are exactly saying that $W \subset {\ptdco}^{[1]}$ is a finitely accessible subcategory, cf.\ \cite[Definition A.2.6.2]{Lurie11a} for the case $\kappa = \aleph_0$.
 Here $[1]$ denotes the category with 2 objects and 1 non-identity morphism.

-As $\Omega$ preserves filtered colimits so does ${\ptdco}^{[1]} \to \dgCat^{[1]}$.
+As $\Omega$ preserves filtered colimits so does ${\ptdco^*}^{[1]} \to \dgCat^{[1]}$.
 By \cite[Corollary A.2.6.5]{Lurie11a} it then suffices to show that quasi-equivalences of dg categories are finitely accessible.
 Since $\dgCat$ is combinatorial by \cite{Holstein3} this follows from \cite[Corollary A.2.6.6]{Lurie11a}.
 We need to strengthen the conclusion a little bit, from $W$ being accessible to being finitely accessible.
-Inspecting the proof (as well as the proof of \cite[Proposition A.1.2.5]{Lurie11a}) this follows if the sources and targets of all generating cofibrations and generating trivial cofibrations are $\aleph_0$-compact, i.e. morphisms out of them commute with filtered colimits.
-This is immediate for the standard set of generating (trivial) cofibrations for $\dgCat$ (we recall them further below).
+Inspecting the proof (as well as the proof of \cite[Proposition A.1.2.5]{Lurie11a}) this follows if the sources and targets of all generating cofibrations and generating acyclic cofibrations are $\aleph_0$-compact, i.e. morphisms out of them commute with filtered colimits.
+This is immediate for the sets $\mathcal I$ and $\mathcal J$ of generating (acyclic) cofibrations for $\dgCat$.

 For (4) we first show that $\Omega$ sends inclusions of pointed curved coalgebras to cofibrations.
 Let $C \to D$ be an inclusion in $\ptdco$.
 We need to show that $\Omega(D)$ is of the form $\colim_{i \geq 0} G^i$ where $G^0 = \Omega(C)$ and $G^{i+1}$ is obtained from $G^i$ by freely adjoining morphisms $f$ with differentials $df \in G^i$.